ravendb/bootcamp/src/Unit-1/lesson6/README.md

 matching document in the server side.
 You can provide the document id or an entity instance.

-**Again, all the changes are applied in the server side only after you call the `SaveChanges` method.
+**Again, all the changes are applied in the server side only after you call the  `SaveChanges` method.**

+> The session implements the Unit of Work patter.
+Learn more reading the [official documentation]( http://ravendb.net/docs/article-page/latest/csharp/client-api/session/what-is-a-session-and-how-does-it-work)

 ## Modifying documents with the `Store` method
 Beyond saving a new entity, the `Store` method is also used to associate entities of existing documents with the session.
 This is common in web applications.
-You have one endpoint that sends the entity to the user, who modify that entity and then sends it back to your web application.
-You have a live entity instance, but it is note loaded by the session or tracked by it.
+You have one endpoint that sends the entity to the user, which modifies that entity and then sends it back to your web application.
+You have a live entity instance, but it is not loaded by the session or tracked by it.
 At that point, you have to call the `Store` method on that entity, and because it doesn't have a null document id, it will be treated as an existing document and overwhite the previous version on the database side.